tc39/proposal-weakrefs/reference.md

 There are also situations where even implementations that normally call cleanup callbacks are unlikely to call them:

-* When the JavaScript realm the objects existed in is being destroyed entirely (for instance, closing a tab in a browser).
+* When the JavaScript program shuts down entirely (for instance, closing a tab in a browser).
 * When the `FinalizationRegistry` instance itself is no longer reachable by JavaScript code.

-See [Use Cases for Cleanup Callbacks](#use-cases-for-cleanup-callbacks) and [Patterns to Avoid With Cleanup Callbacks](#patterns-to-avoid-with-cleanup-callbacks) for more on this topic.

 ## FinalizationRegistry API